 Lupita Nyong’o and Letitia Wright

 Produced by Marvel Studios, the film’s visual and cinematic qualities are breathtaking.
-Working with previous colleagues such as Rachel Morrison (cinematographer) and Michael B. Jordan (actor), there is a unconscious consistency and confidence that is amplified on the silver screen.
+Working with previous colleagues such as Rachel Morrison (cinematographer) and Michael B. Jordan (actor), there is an unconscious consistency and confidence that is amplified on the silver screen.
 Coogler also stays true to his approach of reaching moviegoers by pulling on heartstrings with a sentimental narrative contrasted with bursts of comedic intervals to break up the seriousness of what is unfolding before the audience.
-With Academy Award nominated costume designer Ruth E. Carter, whose work has appeared in black awareness films like Malcolm X, Amistad, Selma, and Roots, as well as eleven-time Grammy Award winner Kendrick Lamar executively producing the soundtrack, Black Panther is thoroughly affiliated with black artistic excellence.
+With Academy Award-nominated costume designer Ruth E. Carter, whose work has appeared in black awareness films like Malcolm X, Amistad, Selma, and Roots, as well as eleven-time Grammy Award winner Kendrick Lamar executively producing the soundtrack, Black Panther is thoroughly affiliated with black artistic excellence.

 As one of the premiere comic book Hollywood blockbusters that in its majority is black mandated, delegated, and executed, Black Panther, since its inception in July of 1966 by Stan Lee and Jack Kirby, amplifies the pride black Americans have consistently felt to a doubtful mainstream media.
 Nonetheless, for this phenomenon to occur, a seat for inclusion had to be offered at the table.
 Black Panther sits tall and confidently at that table with its undeniable presence planting seeds for generations to come.
 Finally.